opensourcestories/opensourcestories.org/TRANSLATION.md

 ### Story Transcripts

-To translate a story transcript:
+Stories may be originally authored in any language and then translated to others.
+To add translations:

-1. **Create Language Directory**:
+1. **Create Language Directory** using RFC5646 codes:

    ```
    content/
-   ├── stories/           # English (default)
+   ├── stories/           # Default language content
-   └── es/               # Spanish translations
+   ├── es/               # Spanish content (/es/)
+   │   └── stories/
+   └── fr/               # French content (/fr/)
        └── stories/
    ```

-2. **Translate Content**: Copy the original story file and translate:
+2. **Translate Content**: Copy the story file and translate:

    ```
    content/es/stories/2021/aaron-patterson.md
+   content/fr/stories/2021/aaron-patterson.md
    ```

-3. **Link Translations**: Ensure both files have the same filename to be automatically linked.
+3. **Link Translations**: Ensure all language versions have the same filename to be automatically linked.

 ### Front Matter